Follow this step-by-step process to learn how to size a heating system for your process application.

-If the process involves heating pieces of plastic to a desired temperature at a rate of 10 pieces/hr, then the wattage required to heat that material must be calculated.
-The method is the same as for initial heatup.
+If the process involves heating pieces of plastic to the desired temperature at a rate of 10 pieces/hr, then the wattage required to heat that material must be calculated.
+The method is the same as for initial heat-up.
 Remember that if each piece of plastic weighs 1.764 oz (50 g), then 17.64 oz (500 g) of material are processed in one hour, which is the time basis for all the calculations.
 Call this number EProcess.

 EProcess = Weight of Material Flowing per Hour x Specific Heat of Material x ΔT

 Suppose a circulating pump passes 150 lb of seawater through a system every 10 min.
 The water enters at 110oF and must be at 160oF when it exists.
 Assuming the specific heat of seawater is 0.95 BTU/lb oF, how much wattage is required?

 To solve it, you know that 1 BTU is 0.2930711 W-hr, so the specific heat of seawater also can be written as 0.278 watt•hr/lboF.
 Therefore:

 EProcess = 150 lb x 0.278 W-hr/lb oF x (160oF - 110oF)

 If it takes one hour to pass through the system, approximately 2,090 W are required to raise the temperature of the seawater.
 Because the seawater needs to be heated in 10 min, then the wattage requirement is approximately 2,090 W multiplied by (60 min/10 min), or 6, which is approximately 12,540 W.

 Besides determining the heat required to raise the material to the desired temperature, the losses to the environment also must be considered.